Aiven-Open/klaw-docs/STYLEGUIDE.md

 - **Generic terms**: Words like "user" or "server" should typically be in lowercase unless they start a sentence or are part of a title.
 - **Branding consistency**: Ensure that brand-specific terms are consistently capitalized across all documentation.
 This should be added to our [branding](.github/vale/styles/Klaw/branding.yml) style.
 - **Review third-party names**: Always respect the capitalization of third-party product or company names, even if they don't follow standard rules.
 These can be added to our [branding](.github/vale/styles/Klaw/branding.yml) style.
 - **Use sentence case**: For titles, headings, and general content, adopt sentence case, capitalizing only the first word and any proper nouns.
   For this, we have [capitalization heading](.github/vale/styles/Klaw/capitalization-heading.yml) style.
   This style configuration still needs work, as we need to have a comprehensive list of expectations.
-Until then, it can be used as support with running `npm run spell:warn`.
+  Until then, it can be used as support with running `pnpm spell:warn`.

 ### Helpful tools